dijikul/watch-bot/README.md

 # watch-bot
-Headless Twitch Viewbot in Python
+A (quick and dirty) Headless Twitch Viewbot in Python

 1) `pip install selenium`